 If you have completed the first four steps of a SWOT analysis, you will be able to understand how to use SWOT analysis, and your SWOT matrix should be complete.
+Let’s learn how to use a SWOT analysis to formulate strategies?

 Now is the time to take ideas and information into your analysis and use them to create effective strategies to guide your business.
 Here’s a quick overview of how it is.